-Columbia Business School Essay 2 asks you to watch a short video entitled, “The Center” and then use it to answer the question, “How will you take advantage of being ‘at the very center of business’?”
-The video and the essay question have enabled Columbia to regain its brand and market share.
+Columbia Business School Essay prides itself on being “at the very center of business.”
+The application then asks you to write the answer in 250 words or fewer.
+The video and the essay question have enabled Columbia to secure its brand and market share.

 Over the years, Columbia strayed from and returned to its core strength: its geographic location and unparalleled access to the New York business community.
 Therefore, in applying to CBS, you need to understand the underpinnings behind the school’s core strength.
 You need to venture beyond their video, outside their website and even further than a planned (by admissions) school visit.
 You need to speak with students and alumni and discover what makes Columbia tick.
 And when you do, you will come away with an understanding that CBS is just like New York: historical, large, gritty, and filled with surprises.
 It doesn’t coddle its students, and its students don’t expect to be coddled.
 They are smart, resourceful, and assertive.

 So what does it mean to be at the very center of business?
 Well, you have the usual suspects: access to corporate world headquarters, brown bags with executives, subway rides to everything.
 But I ask you, where else can you have an accidental meeting at a cultural event with the Morgan Stanley’s CEO, James Gorman or award-winning entertainer and entrepreneur Dr. Dre?
 And if you are very lucky, a class “talk” with the one and only, Warren Buffet?